panzerdp/dmitripavlutin.com/content/posts/130-funct-expression-declaration/index.md

 myFunction(2, 3);
 ```

+Creating functions on conditions are better performed using function expressions.

 ## 3. The function expression

-The function expression occurs when a function is declared (with or without a name) inside of an expression.
+The function expression occurs when a function is created (with or without a name) inside of an expression.

 The following are examples function expressions: